chrisj42/CharacterReplacer/README.md

 This mod is a library mod to facilitate custom player avatars, alone or with your friends, in Satisfactory.

 > [!IMPORTANT]
-> **[No custom avatars are included when you install this mod alone.](#)** It is designed to handle as much of the work needed as possible to integrate arbitrary custom models into the game, so that modellers without coding experience can integrate their avatars without having to worry about all the fancy details.
+> <ins>**No custom avatars are included when you install this mod alone.**</ins> It is designed to handle as much of the work needed as possible to integrate arbitrary custom models into the game, so that modellers without coding experience can integrate their avatars without having to worry about all the fancy details.

 ### Installing